-->

 Excerpts:

-by the Board of Directors or any committee of the Board to which powers have been
+5.1 There shall be a comprehensive policy on interest rates on deposits duly approved by the Board of Directors or any committee of the Board to which powers have been delegated.

-deposit and another of similar amount, accepted on the same date, at any of its offices.
+5.2 The rates shall be uniform across all branches and for all customers and there shall be no discrimination in the matter of interest paid on the deposits, between one deposit and another of similar amount, accepted on the same date, at any of its offices.

-5.3 Interest rates payable on deposits shall be strictly as per the schedule of interest
+5.3 Interest rates payable on deposits shall be strictly as per the schedule of interest rates disclosed in advance.

-5.4 The commercial banks shall maintain the bulk deposit interest rate card in their
+5.4 The commercial banks shall maintain the bulk deposit interest rate card in their Core Banking System to facilitate supervisory review.

 5.5 The rates shall not be subject to negotiation between the depositors and the bank.

-5.6 The interest rates offered shall be reasonable, consistent, transparent, and
+5.6 The interest rates offered shall be reasonable, consistent, transparent, and available for supervisory review/ scrutiny as and when required.

-5.7 All transactions, involving payment of interest on deposits shall be rounded off to
+5.7 All transactions, involving payment of interest on deposits shall be rounded off to the nearest rupee for rupee deposits and to two decimal places for FCNR(B) deposits.

 5.8 Deposits maturing on non-business working day for commercial banks.

-5.8.2 In case of reinvestment deposits and recurring deposits, banks shall pay interest
+5.8.2 In case of reinvestment deposits and recurring deposits, banks shall pay interest for the intervening non-business working day on the maturity value.

 5.9 Deposits maturing on a Sunday/ holiday/ non-business working day for cooperative banks.